-This material is open for personal use – cite this work as appropriate.
+This material is open for personal/not-for-profit use – cite this work as appropriate.

 These charts are based on one moment of an interaction between participants 0103A + 0103B.
-This interaction is approximately 10 seconds in length.
-The interaction is divided into four phases.
 Scroll down to follow the phases chronologically.
 (More about Sensation-based interviews.
 More about this research.)

 The phase divisions here attempt to highlight the section-like changes in tone, sensation, and feeling which populate the continuously changing quality of experience.
 This partitioning of experience is something akin to trying to isolate one wave from the ocean.
 One cannot easily separate a wave from the rest of the water.
 Clearly there is a wave, but it is all-the-time integrated in with the rest of the water, with no clearly defined edges.
 The phases here are not meant to be strict divisions.
 They are meant to softly spotlight each crest of experience.

 More interviews in the style can be found here.

 What I have learned here is most aptly relayed in this writing.
 Also, in the writing just below: FUTURE HOPES FOR NEURO + COGNITIVE SCIENCE.

 That said, I have a few additional comments about consistent and intriguing aspects of these interviews:

 1. The use of the word “Oh!” – Time and again, participants begin describing their experience with this word.
 In one sense, this makes sense to me: When one stops to FEEL experience, it is full of surprises, constantly.
 One can get a sense of how little one “controls” their own life.
 It is frequently strange and consistently surprising to listen to how much inside of oneself just “pops up”, influencing you one way or another.
 Sensation exploration can give one a peek at the depths of activity going on in this primordial soup of experience.